yenchenlin/paper-notes/soundnet.md

 ### Thought
 I think this paper is really complete since it contains good intuition, ablation analysis, representation visualization, hidden unit visualization, and significent performance imporvements.

+### Questions
+- Although paper said that "To handle variable-temporal-length of input sound, this model uses a fully convolutional network and produces an output over multiple timesteps in video.", but the code seems to set the length of each excerpts fixed to 5 seconds.
+- It looks not clear for me about the data augmentation technique used in training.